 Travel ditching is the act of extracting yourself from the company of a travel companion you have acquired but no longer wish to share your trip with.
-Unless you’re socially inept, travel ditching doesn’t come naturally to most people but it’s a valuable skill to have when backpacking and can make your trip infinitely more enjoyable if you learn to politely extract yourself from the company of unwanted travel buddies.
+Unless you’re socially inept, travel ditching doesn’t come naturally to most people but it’s a valuable skill to have.
+It can make your trip infinitely more enjoyable if you learn to politely extract yourself from the company of unwanted backpacking buddies.
 Who knows, maybe they’re trying to travel ditch you too.

 After a few days hanging out with the same people, I sometimes got itchy feel and felt compelled to break free from the pack and go it alone again.
-Perhaps this is a symptom of having travelled so much of the world solo or perhaps this is just human instinct to desire time alone.
-Maybe it’s even a sign of maturity when you feel secure enough not to need constant company and can politely decline offers to tag along with other travellers when you’d really rather set your own agenda.
+Perhaps this is a symptom of having travelled so much of the world solo or perhaps just human instinct to need time alone.
+Maybe it’s even a sign of maturity when you feel secure enough not to require constant company.
+There’s something liberating about being able to politely decline offers to tag along with other travellers and set your own agenda.

 Here are my tried and tested rules of travel ditching… And remember, it’s not being selfish or mean, better to travel ditch than to resent their company or worse still, your time away.